kengz/SLM-Lab/README.md

 These networks are usable for all algorithms, and the lab takes care of the proper initialization with proper input/output sizing.
 One can swap out the network for any algorithm with just a spec change, e.g. make `DQN` into `DRQN` by substituting the net spec `"type": "MLPNet"` with `"type": "RecurrentNet"`.

-- MLPNet (Multi Layer Perceptron, with multi-tails support)
+- MLPNet (Multi Layer Perceptron, with multi-heads, multi-tails)
-- HydraMLPNet (multi-heads, multi-tails)
 - RecurrentNet (with multi-tails support)
 - ConvNet (with multi-tails support)